The Wish is a 2000 children's novel by Gail Carson Levine.

 - Single Girl Seeks Most Popular Guy: Wilma used to have a crush on the popular Carlos.
 Once she becomes popular too, she realizes that Carlos is a jerk and actually prefers Jared, an unpopular nice guy.

-- Somebody Doesn't Love Raymond: The wish made Wilma universally adored by everyone, so Wilma is not happy when Stephanie, an old friend of BeeBee and Nina, still doesn't like her.
-It turns out to be a case of Exact Words as Wilma's wish was "being the most popular girl at Claverford" and Stephanie is from another school.
+- Somebody Doesn't Love Raymond: The wish made Wilma universally adored by everyone, so Wilma is not happy when Stephanie, an old friend of BeeBee's and Nina's, still doesn't like her.
+It turns out to be a case of Exact Words as Wilma's wish was "being the most popular girl at Claverford," and Stephanie is from another school.
 Stephanie still sees Wilma as the same person as before (not hateable but still nothing special) and doesn't understand what's so great about her.